nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector/README.md

 The plugin does add some optional optimization though: A cache.
 If the service is called for the same JSON payload, then a cached value is returned.
 This is optional and can be turned off on a per call basis.
 The default value is `false`.

-This plugin duplicates several features from [nuxeo-baws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector), especially all the work around using vector search with openSearch.
-As a start, it replaces the calls to AWS Bedrock to calls to [Hyland Content Intelligence](https://www.hyland.com/en), to calculate embedding, get the description of an image and tag an image with custom metadata.
+This plugin duplicates several features from [nuxeo-baws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
+As a start, it replaces the calls to AWS Bedrock to calls to [Hyland Content Intelligence](https://www.hyland.com/en), to get the description of an image and tag an image with custom metadata.
+As more endpoints are added to the service, they'll become available from the operation.

 ## Usage